pankeiki/strokes2kanji/README.md

     1. Enter `q` to quit, or just do Ctrl+C.
     2. Enter `0` to clear all entered strokes.
     3. Enter one or more `-` to undo the same number of entered strokes.
+    4. In addition to wubihua's 1 through 5 inputs, `*` is also usable as a wildcard stroke.

 ## Optional steps
 * Copy ./default\_settings.json into ./database/settings.json and modify it to show more or fewer readings or information.